According to www.oxforddictionaries.com, the definition of procrastination is: “The action of delaying or postponing something.”

 - Being afraid of what other people will think.

 - Finding it hard to make decisions.
-By not being able to make the decision often the task doesn’t get done at all and can also give rise to anxiety.
+By not making the decision, the task doesn’t get done and can also give rise to anxiety.

 So what happens to us when we procrastinate?